goliatone/wee-things-workshop/tutorials/x-dh11-deepsleep/README.md

 ### Intro

 If you have a[ NodeMCU custom build][custom-build], ensure the `dht` module was selected.
-Otherwise you will need a new build with the following modules:
+Otherwise you will need a new build from the master branch with the following modules:

 - dht
 - mqtt